LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 The data are aggregated so that distinct observations are listed on only one row, with a corresponding frequency weight for each distinct observation.
 In this example, this compression method reduces the dataset to 93,790 rows.
-In the actual dataset, tickets occur more rarely and the compression ratio is much higher but the parameters were chosen so that the coefficients would be reasonably estimated with a smaller sample of millions of observations in the simulated dataset, instead of billions of observations in the actual dataset.
+In the actual dataset, tickets occur more rarely and the compression ratio is much higher. in this comparison, the parameters were chosen so that the coefficients would be reasonably estimated with a smaller sample of millions of observations in the simulated dataset, instead of billions of observations in the actual dataset.
 These are the fixed effects estimates using the compressed, weighted dataset in R,